BillyArshad/Video_Game_Trivia/README.md

 #### *features
 ​
 I have created 7 questions where users have to answer correctly.
-If they succeed to answer those questions, then they have an option to restart.
 There is the correct and incorrect answers per question.
-However, if they choose the incorrect answer, then they will receive the score at the end of the trivia quiz.
-It will motivate them to answer these questions correctly.
+However, if they choose the incorrect answer, then they will see the correct answer being revealed.
+It will motivate them to answer these questions correctly again by clicking the "Play Again?" after the latest score.

 ![Q1](assets/docs/Q1.png)
 ![Q2](assets/docs/Q2.png)